 Byron Shire is located on the far north coast of NSW, we share our boundaries with the Tweed, Lismore and Ballina Local Government Areas.
-Brisbane is approximately 200km north and Sydney approximately 800 kms to the south.
+Brisbane is about 200km north and Sydney about 800 kms to the south.
 Our shire is 556 square km in size and our region is famed for its rural beauty and beaches.

 During the year the local mean temperature is 23.7 celsius, and mean minimum temperature is 16.1 celsius.

 We enjoy a high rainfall between January and May each year, with March being the month of highest rainfall.
 This provides an excellent farming climate and the green scenic landscape which many visitors enjoy.

 - The population of Byron Shire at the date of the 2016 census was 31,556 (compared to 29,208 in 2011 and 28,767 in 2006).

 - The median age was 44 (compared to 42 in 2011 and 41 in 2006).

 - In 2016, 1.8% of the Shire's population identified as of Indigenous origin (compared to 1.77% in 2011 and 1.55% in 2006).